-The small cells, corridors and sparse living space gives the visitor an insight into the lives led by the brotherhood and instils a profound impression.
-The interior resembles a rabbit warren and the lack of space is claustrophobic.
-Some of the cells were so small that monks had to carve foot holes in the walls so they can lay down and judging by the small size of the doorways they must have been short guys at that.
-The vast amount of cork that was used to insulate the walls must also have been useful as protected padding.
-The site is small and there was only room to accommodate eight monks, the most famous of whom was Friar Honório who lived here 15 of his years in isolation and penance yet lived to the grand old age of a hundred.
+The small cells, corridors and sparse living space give the visitor an insight into the lives led by the brotherhood and instils a profound impression.
+The interior resembles a rabbit warren, the lack of space is somewhat claustrophobic.
+The cells were incredibly small, requiring the monks to carve foot holes in the walls to lay down comfortably.
+The doorways were also tiny, suggesting the monks were of short stature.
+The vast amount of cork insulating the walls must also have been useful as protected padding.
+The monestery is small with accommodation for only eight monks, the most famous of whom was Friar Honório who lived here 15 years in isolation and penance yet lived to the grand old age of a hundred.

 There are hiking trails signposted between the historic centre and the Capuchos Convent (Convento dos Capuchos).

 Take the IC19 from Lisbon, IC30 from Mafra or EN9 turning off the A5 motorway to Cascais.
 Once you have arrived in the town's historic centre it's best to leave the car and walk to take a taxi to the Capuchos Convent (Convento dos Capuchos).

 CitySightseeing Bus Red Line Stop Number 10 [ More About ► ]